Functionalizing Defects in Advanced Semiconductors (FUNDAMeNT)

 The project is divided into three work packages:

 In addition to the personell working spesifically within a given work package FUNDAMeNT also employs several post doctoral fellows that work broadly across all the work packages.
 These post docs are Kalliopi Bazioti, Olekandr Malyi and Konstantina Iordanidou.
 Thomas Aarholt also participates to this activity in a researcher capacity.
-A fourth post doc is set to start in the fall of 2018.

 The overall objectives of FUNDAMeNT are: